bagisetti/iam-cross-account-with-localstack/README.md

 ```

 ## Step 3: Jenkins Configuration
-Open Jenkins (localhost:8080)
+- Open Jenkins (localhost:8080)

-Install basic plugins if prompted.
+- Install basic plugins if prompted.

-Create a simple pipeline project:
+- Create a simple pipeline project:

-Name: cross-account-iam-deploy
+- Name: cross-account-iam-deploy

-Point it to your jenkins/Jenkinsfile in this repository.
+- Point it to your jenkins/Jenkinsfile in this repository.

-Configure credentials/environment if necessary.
+- Configure credentials/environment if necessary.

 ## Step 4: CloudFormation Deployment (via Jenkins)
 Trigger the Jenkins pipeline.
 It will:

-Create an IAM Role (accountA-role.yaml)
+- Create an IAM Role (accountA-role.yaml)

-Create an IAM User (accountB-user.yaml)
+- Create an IAM User (accountB-user.yaml)

-Create an S3 Bucket (s3-bucket.yaml)
+- Create an S3 Bucket (s3-bucket.yaml)

-All deployments happen in LocalStack.
+- All deployments happen in LocalStack.

 ## Step 5: Assume Role and Access S3 (Testing)

+1. Run the script to assume the IAM Role:

+    ```bash
     ./scripts/assume-role.sh
+    ```

-This uses sts:AssumeRole to get temporary credentials.
+    - This uses `sts:AssumeRole` to get temporary credentials.

-Output saved into temp-creds.json.
+    - The output is saved into `temp-creds.json`.

-Next, test S3 access:
+2. Test S3 access using the temporary credentials:

+    ```bash
     ./scripts/test-s3-access.sh
+    ```

-This uses temporary credentials to access the cross-account-test-bucket.
+    - This script uses the temporary credentials to access the `cross-account-test-bucket`.

 ## To Force Jenkins container to use your local timezone
     1. Pass local timezone environment variable when running Jenkins Container: